jwuillou8/hydejack-starter-kit/_other_projects/neurotrophicLabs.md

     480w:    /assets/img/past_projects/jwimage-light@0,25x.jpg
 caption:     NL is a medical technology allowing MD's to design patient and disease profiles and get correlations based on real datasets in  real time.
 description: >
-  NL is a technology allowing MD's to design scenarii/hypotheses and get data based evaluations in almost real time.
+  NL is a technology allowing MD's to design scenarii/hypotheses and get data based evaluations in real time.
 links:
   - title:   Prototype
     url:     http://neurotrophic-labs-live-system.herokuapp.com